stefanwichmann/kelvin/README.md

 - Define a default startup color and brightness for your lights
 - Gradual light transitions you won't even notice
 - Works with smart switches as well as conventional switches
+- Activate via Hue Scene or automatically for every light you turn on
 - Respects manual light changes until a light is switched off and on again
 - Auto upgrade to seamlessly deliver improvements to you
 - Small, self contained binary with sane defaults and no dependencies to get you started right away